2020 Season Important Information & FAQs

 Why have you decided to have an ‘open swim’ part of the pool?

 The County guidelines evolved into permitting open swim, with headcount/capacity restrictions.
-In an effort to offer as robust an experience as possible, we have included an ‘open swim’ option by reservation to accompany the reservation of lanes/swim zones.
-We hope that the flexibility to choose either a ‘reserved lane/zone’ or the ‘open swim’ zone will provide the most options to the most users possible, while safely operating within County guidelines.
+In an effort to offer as robust an experience as possible, we have included an ‘open swim’ option, while safely operating within County guidelines.

-We have limited the number to 65 reservations (which includes swimmers who will use the lap zones and dive well, and it is significantly below permissible capacity under county phase 2 guidelines).
+We have limited the number to 65 reservations (which includes swimmers who will use the Dive Well or just sit on the deck, and it is significantly below permissible capacity under county phase 2 guidelines).
 We ask that families make sure that they practice social distancing and if kids play with friends, they need to monitor this.
-‘Open Swim’ must also be reserved even if you intend for your family member to be swimming in the lane/swim zone with you.
-(An “open swim” reservation can also be used for family members in the dive well.)

 How long can I swim in a lap lane?

-Since these proved to be our most popular swimming option, we have decided to make lap lanes for one hour.
+Since these proved to be our most popular swimming option, we have decided to make lap lanes for no more than one hour.
 In actual fact, it will be 45 minutes of swim.
 So, if you book a lane at 11:00am you may swim 11:00am-11:45am and then the lifeguards will then wipe down all the ‘high touch’ surfaces.
+Due to the high demand for lap lanes, the evening reservation slots will be for 30 minutes from 7.00pm-9.00pm.

 How long can I swim in ‘open swim’?